 2.3 The Review also requires that every organisation that uses public funding to procure construction should undergo some form of assessment of its procurement capability and capacity.
-The Scottish Government is therefore funding and working with Scotland Excel to provide a programme of support for the RSL sector (Scotland Excel already provides such support to local government).
+The Scottish Government is therefore working with Scotland Excel to provide a programme of support for the RSL sector.
 This programme has been developed in partnership with the Scottish Federation of Housing Associations and the Glasgow and West of Scotland Forum of Housing Associations.